COVID Illinois: Officials issue Easter warning; Aurora vaccination site being converted to state-run facility

 The Aurora site is at the former Carson Pirie Scott store on Lake Street and one thousand vaccinations are planned for this weekend.

-Officials are recommending outdoor gatherings with distance, masks and a small number of guests.
+Officials are recommending outdoor gatherings with distancing, masks and a small number of guests.

 SEE ALSO | 2 Chicago zip codes see dangerous spike in COVID cases